"In a New Light": NLA Exhibition 2000 with A. H. Boyd misattribution

 In 1874, A. Boyd, the Superintendent at the Port Arthur penal settlement, embarked on a comprehensive documentary project—for official reasons presumably, he photographed all the inmates living at the settlement.
 Each man was photographed in exactly the same way, posed in front of a neutral backdrop and depicted from the same vantage point.

 Clearly, nothing was offered to substantiate the claim that A. H. Boyd "embarked on a comprehensive documentary project—for official reasons presumably" since no evidence could be found to support it.
 A. H. Boyd did no such thing.
-Behind this statement lies the story about the Colonial Secretary of Tasmania requesting photographs from Boyd of the Gregson brothers who were working in a gang at the city Domain, not at Port Arthur, when they absconded on January 9th, 1874 and were arrested at Launceston one month later.
+Behind this statement lies the story about the Colonial Secretary of Tasmania requesting photographs from Boyd of the Gregson brothers who were working in a gang at the Queen's Domain, Hobart, not at Port Arthur when they absconded on January 9th, 1874 and were arrested at Launceston one month later.
 There is nothing in the memo from the CS to Boyd which indicates Boyd as the photographer of any prisoner, or indeed of any photograph in any genre, simply because he was NOT a photographer.

-By January 1874, Boyd was no longer present at the Port Arthur prison.
+By January 1874, Boyd was no longer present at the Port Arthur prison in any event.
 He was dismissed for embezzlement and stolen timber, and it wasn't his first dismissal from public office.
-He had also been dismissed from the Orphan School under accusations of misogyny from the Ladie's Committe.
+He had also been dismissed from the Orphan School under accusations of misogyny from the Ladies' Committee.
 The Gregson brothers' prison identification photographs, duplicates of those formerly held at the QVMAG, now at the TMAG, are also held in this NLA collection.
 They were taken by the police photographer Thomas J. Nevin at the watch house, Hobart Gaol, when the Gregsons were arrested in Launceston and conveyed by Page's coach to Hobart.
 They were not photographed at the Port Arthur prison.
 As with the majority of men pictured in these prisoner mugshots, they were photographed at arrest and trial at the Supreme Court and Hobart Gaol as second offenders.
 They were known at the Hobart Gaol in their time as "Supreme Court Men" (Mercury 8 July 1882).

-The National Library of Australia had acquired 68 (84 total in May 2010) of these prisoner mugshots (catalogued as Port Arthur convicts) by 1982, some from Dr Neil Gunson as archival estrays deposited in the 1960s, many from the QVMAG as T. J. Nevin's duplicates, and some as John Watt Beattie's copies made ca. 1916, also from the QVMAG.
+The National Library of Australia had acquired 68 (84 total in May 2010) of these prisoner mugshots (catalogued as "Port Arthur convicts") by 1982, some from Dr Neil Gunson as government archival estrays deposited in the 1960s, many from the QVMAG as T. J. Nevin's duplicates, and some as John Watt Beattie's copies made ca. 1916, also from the QVMAG.
 Some of the NLA's copies were also held as copies at the Archives Office of Tasmania, as the letters and other documents at the NLA in Thomas Nevin's Australian Photographers Ephemera File clearly indicate in 1982, yet they were not accessioned, exhibited or catalogued until May 1995, and when they were catalogued, they were attributed correctly to Thomas J. Nevin as photographer.
-A. H. Boyd's name was never mentioned in Chris Long's letters sent to the NLA in 1982 (Sprod MS), which included a general statement about the prisoner cartes-de-visite collection and a brief summary about Nevin's work.
-But Chris Long is now regarded as the eventual perpetrator of the Boyd misattribution.
+A. H. Boyd's name was never mentioned in Chris Long's letters sent to the NLA in 1982 (Sprod MS), which included a general statement about the prisoner cartes-de-visite collection and a brief summary about T. J. Nevin's work.
+But Chris Long is now regarded as the perpetrator of the Boyd misattribution and in seeking self-justification of his "belief", he has encouraged others to perpetuate it.
 See the NLA worksheets from Thomas J. Nevin's ephemera file at the end of this article, and the weblog for these prisoner cartes at the NLA.

 In 1976 at the Art Gallery of NSW and in 1977 at the Queen Victoria Museum and Art Gallery, Launceston, dozens of these Tasmanian prisoners’ photographs taken in the 1870s were exhibited and correctly attributed to Thomas J. Nevin.
 The curator’s press release stated that many of the men photographed in the 1870s had been transported as Parkhurst boys to Port Arthur.
 Few of these men had remained there.
 There was a constant coming and going of prisoners to Port Arthur during the 1860s.
 Men who were incarcerated there on transportation to Tasmania before 1853 served on average 7-14 years before being discharged.
 From 1871, only second offenders were photographed, and they were photographed at trial in the Supreme Court and Hobart Gaol BEFORE they were sent back to Port Arthur to serve a sentence.
 All but a few paupers and lunatics were still there in 1874: the majority of 200 or so were listed as inmates at the Hobart Gaol by Parliament in 1875, but because of the transcription written in the early 1900s on the verso of many cartes, viz.
 "Taken at Port Arthur 1874", the idea that prisoner photographs were taken there has become set in concrete.

-Beattie and Searle salvaged the extant photographs and glass negatives from the Sheriff's offices at the Hobart Gaol.
+Beattie and Searle salvaged the extant photographs and glass negatives from the Sheriff's offices at the Hobart Gaol from ca. 1900.
 The old photographer's room there was demolished in 1915 (reported in the Mercury July 1915).
 By 1916 Beattie was selling Nevin's original prints in his "Port Arthur" convictaria museum located at 51 Murray Street, Hobart, reproducing them from the original glass negatives, all in the interests of commercial tourism.
 They were also displayed on touring exhibitions of convictaria aboard the fake convict hulk Success.
-The generic date "1874" and "Taken at Port Arthur" were both transcribed on the versos of so many of these cartes at that time, purely as a selling point to encourage tourism to the ruins of the Port Arthur prison on the Tasman peninsula.
+The generic date "1874" and "Taken at Port Arthur" were both transcribed on the versos of so many of these prisoner photographs in cdv mounts at that time, purely as a selling point to encourage tourism to the ruins of the Port Arthur prison on the Tasman peninsula.
 Neither the date nor location factually reflects the circumstances of each prisoner at their one and only sitting with contractor T. J. Nevin.
 When the QVMAG acquired the prisoner cdv's from Beattie's estate in the 1930s, they were exhibited amongst other convictaria from his "Port Arthur Museum" in 1934 in Launceston, and more transcriptions likely were added.

 In short, Thomas J. Nevin's original photographs (including his duplicates) of prisoners now in public collections were salvaged by John Watt Beattie from the Sheriff’s Office at the Hobart Gaol between 1892, when he assumed the position of government photographer, and around the date of the demolition of the old photographer's room in 1915.
 The commercial potential was not lost on the Tasmanian government eager to promote Port Arthur as the State's premier tourist destination.
-Had the prisoners ' identification photographs remained intact and in situ, they would have been accessioned at the Archives Office of Tasmania as the supplement to the Habitual Criminal's Register and the Tasmania Police Gazettes (known as Tasmania Reports of Crime Information for Police until 1884) which recorded on a weekly basis the subject of every photograph’s offense, sentence, and discharge.
+Had the prisoners' identification photographs remained intact and in situ, they would have been accessioned at the Archives Office of Tasmania as the supplement to the Habitual Criminal's Register and the Tasmania Police Gazettes (known as Tasmania Reports of Crime Information for Police until 1884) which recorded on a weekly basis the subject of every photograph’s offense, sentence, and discharge.

-Fortunately, the later police gazettes dating from 1890 and their photo books have survived intact at the AOT.
+Fortunately, the later police gazettes dating from 1890 and their photo books have survived intact at the Archives Office of Tasmania (AOT).
 The prison photo books of the 1870s have not survived.
 Once divorced from the police gazettes records and prison photo books, these earlier photographs from the 1870s lost their contemporaneous reference, and have been misattributed and misappraised as “portraits”, i.e. art objects by the public institutions which hold them.
 The terms and execution of Thomas J. Nevin’s prisoner commission were contractually and generically comparable to those of other professional photographers working in prisons, Frazer Crawford (1867, South Australia) and Charles Nettleton (1873, Victoria).

 Between 1958, 1977, 1985 and 1987 the QVMAG catalogued their collection of these 1870s mugshots once again.
 More copies were made and distributed to other state and national institutions.
 The curator of the 1977 exhibition at the QVMAG sent an album of these photographs to the National Gallery of Victoria, which then found its way to the NLA.
 The record keeping at the NLA is such that no provenance is clearly stated on their accession sheet dated 1995.
 It would seem that if the event is not a personal memory of staff members, the event details are either lost when the staff member leaves, and worse, the event then never occurred, and that sad state of affairs underscores the mess the NLA has made of this collection.

-The appearance of A.H.
-Boyd's name on NLA documents occurred in 2000, scribbled on the original cataloguist's worksheet of 1995.
+The appearance of A. H. Boyd's name on NLA documents occurred in 2000, scribbled on the original cataloguist's worksheet of 1995.
 No staff member bothered to search the National Library's own manuscript collections for original documentation on accession for the date and donor of the "Port Arthur convicts" collection.
-If they had done their job properly, they would have seen Nevin's name as clear accreditation and would never have countenanced the nonsense about Boyd.
+If they had done their job properly, they would have seen T. J. Nevin's name as clear accreditation and would never have countenanced the nonsense about Boyd.
 It would seem that the staff members responsible (eg Ms Sylvia Carr - it is her handwriting) had heard about or read (only a part of) Chris Long's idle hypothesis, published in 1995 (TMAG), that Boyd might have taken official photographs of prisoners at Port Arthur.
 Even though Nevin is still accredited by Chris Long in that publication, he also seriously put forward the fantasy that Boyd, with no reputation in his lifetime as a photographer, and without a single extant work to his name, was the sort of amateur gentleman photographer who would apparently have the skills and equipment to pose his prisoners for a Sunday session of photography.

 Chris Long offered no evidence to support his idle imagining: he did no research on individual prisoners who were the subjects of the photos; he used nothing more than a second-hand report that a photographic tent was returned to Boyd personally in April 1874 (the original document does not bear this out: i.e. Tasmanian Papers Ref: 320, SLNSW); and for no other reason than hearsay of a story that a Boyd descendant had seen cameras at Port Arthur (when? probably the late 1880s when the site was renamed Carnarvon and the tourism business was booming), he maintained the fiction until Nevin's attribution became severely compromised.
 The Boyd descendant's story was an unpublished children's tale called "The Young Explorer", delivered as a talk in the 1930s to a Literary Society, and submitted in typescript to the State Library in 1942 by E. M. Hall.
 It is generically FICTION: neither Boyd nor prisoner photography is mentioned in this children's story, yet Chris Long and those who have cited this non-factual source proffer it as acceptable, historical fact.

-Extraordinary as this abrogation of professionalism now seems, the NLA librarians also had to contend with Long's "'belief" used by photo historians who had referenced his published statements in their own publications.
+Extraordinary as this abrogation of professionalism now seems, the NLA librarians also had to contend with Long's "belief" used by photo historians who had referenced his published statements in their own publications.
 Helen Ennis, for example, an academic at the ANU, wrote the paragraph cited for this online exhibition, IN A NEW LIGHT, with the fuzzy nonsense about A. H. Boyd.

 The questions have to be asked: why are these photo historians so interdependent, why are they so self-referential, why so presumptive, self-seeking of personal attention and why are they so lazy?
-Why does such an illogical and groundless fantasy take hold when the attribution to Nevin in the 19th century was common knowledge, and in the 20th century was validated with authoritative, curatorial and published history?
+Why does such an illogical and groundless fantasy take hold when the attribution to T. J. Nevin in the 19th century was common knowledge, and in the 20th century was validated with authoritative, curatorial and published history?
 When it comes down to pricing such a collection of inestimable value to the national heritage, messing around with hypothetical attributions to a non-photographer as was A.H.
 Boyd is hardly the way to increase incremental interest: the public does not deserve to be treated to such stupidity.

 Had the NLA appraised these Tasmanian prisoner vignettes for what they are - police "mugshots" taken by a police photographer for the same reasons that police photographers take "mugshots" today - they would not have been seduced into treating these vernacular photographs as "portraits" or art objects interpreted through the prism of an art historian's aesthetic gaze.
 Nor would they insist that a photographer's stamp on the verso of these vignettes is vital to an attribution, as they now proclaim on each photograph's full record.
 To expect police photographs to be accredited at all in similar manner to art photography bespeaks of ignorance or perversity.
 Nevin's work was accredited and validated with rewards in the 19th century by those who employed him, whereas A. H. Boyd, an accountant promoted to Civil Commandant through nepotism, was accused of corruption in the parliament and the press, and disappeared from the police records soon after February 1873, where his name appeared only as a signature undersigning the transfer of paupers (not criminals) to Hobart, none of whom were photographed.
 A.H.
-Boyd was a non-photographer who has entered photohistory through the fictions of art, through a fiction written for children, through the subjective tastes of photohistorians, and through the personality politics of librarians, but not through the facts of police history.
+Boyd was a non-photographer who has entered photo history through the fictions of art, through a fiction written for children, through the subjective tastes of photo historians, and through the personality politics of librarians, but not through the facts of police history.

 THE FOUR POLICE PHOTOS